OmenWild/home-assistant-z-wave-graph/README.md

 (product_name battery_level)
 ```

-The green node should be your USB dongle, identified by primaryController in capabilities.
+The green node should be your Z-Wave controller, identified by primaryController in capabilities.

+Green lines indicate connections to your Z-Wave controller.

+Dashed lines are nodes that are 2 hops from the Z-Wave controller.

+Dotted lines are 3 or 4 hops from the Z-Wave controller.

 The trailing `+/-` next to the node_id (in brackets) indicates Z-Wave+ or regular.